Skip to content

 The deepest semantic distinction in this design is which side of the layout function the interpolation sits on.
 Write layout for the whole pipeline (resolve → domains → solve → place), and lerp for interpolation at parameter t ∈ [0, 1]:

-Segues are forced downstream: their endpoints are different specs, so there is no shared parameter to interpolate upstream.
-Untrue intermediate frames are inherent to segues, not an implementation shortcut.
+Generic segues default downstream: their endpoints are different specs, so there is ordinarily no shared input parameter to interpolate.
+A segue may run upstream only when an author or compiler supplies an explicit parameterization between the specs — a typed spec morph rather than a generic interpolation.
+Without one, non-layout intermediate frames are inherent to the segue, not an implementation shortcut.
 Reveals sidestep the question entirely — nothing is interpolated but paint.

 4.1 The commutativity condition

 When do the two sides agree?
-Exactly when layout is affine in the interpolated quantities over the transition — which the σ-affine model makes precise.
+They agree throughout a transition when the relevant path through layout is affine in the interpolated quantities — which the σ-affine model can often prove.
 Within a σ-scope, px(d) = pxMin + σ·(d − domainMin).
-If a transition holds σ, the domain, and the structure fixed, then
+If a transition holds σ, the domain, and the structure fixed, and every operator on the affected path is affine, then

 layout ∘ lerp = lerp ∘ layout

 and a scene-specified animation may be lowered to a cheap downstream tween with identical frames.
-The condition fails exactly when: the domain or σ changes (Animated Vega-Lite's rescale), the structure changes (marks enter or exit, an operator re-partitions), or the frame is non-affine (log scales, polar and other curved coordinate transforms).
+Changing the domain or σ, changing structure, applying a non-affine frame (log scales, polar and other curved transforms), or crossing a discrete branch, clamp, or measurement boundary defeats that proof.
 Those are precisely the transitions where "which side?" is a visible design decision — tween σ itself (an animated axis rescale is a scene animation of the scale) or tween pixels (Magic Move) — and the grammar should let the author say which.
+Equality can still occur accidentally on a particular path; the affine test is the useful static guarantee.

 Gemini²'s keyframe recommendation and Gemini's "staged" transitions are two statements of the same repair: factor one large spec-crossing segue into smaller segues through real intermediate states (rescale the axes first, then move the marks), so each leg is closer to satisfying the commutativity condition.
 Make the lie smaller by adding true points.